paddor/crypto_box/README.md

 ## `open_box`

 Reads ciphertext (including MAC and nonce) from STDIN.
 Writes plaintext to STDOUT.
 The key can be given in the same ways as for `seal_box`.
-For example directly on the command line:
+For example from a key file:

 ```
 $ open_box -k secret.key < sealed.box